End of the road for Delhi's old cars as India battles smog

 Critics of the Delhi ruling say it is largely unenforceable, and will do little to tackle pollution in a city where 1,500 new vehicles roll onto the roads every day.

-“Polluting vehicles occur in all different vintages, not just older cars,” said Anumita Roychowdhury at the Delhi-based Center for Science and Environment.
+“Polluting vehicles occur in all different vintages, not just older cars,” said Anumita Roychowdhury at the Delhi-based Centre for Science and Environment.

 She said authorities should introduce testing of vehicles for pollution levels, and raise taxes on more polluting vehicles to discourage their use.